ev1lbunny/tf-aws-pi-hole/README.md

 ## Usage

-Setup which state storage you want to use.
+* Setup which state storage you want to use.
 By default it will assume backend remote state storage.
-If you do want to use with remote state make sure you run `terraform apply` in the `backend-state` folder to release the needed infra for remote state storage
+* If you do want to use with remote state make sure you run `terraform apply` in the `backend-state` folder to release the infra needed for remote state storage.
-If you dont want to use remote state remove the following from the versions.tf file
+* If you dont want to use remote state remove the following from the versions.tf file.
 ```
   backend "s3" {
     key = "terraform-aws/pihole_openvpn/terraform.tfstate"
   }
 ```

-Then simply run `terraform apply` in the parent terraform directory and provide the variables required.
+* Then simply run `terraform apply` in the parent terraform directory and provide the variables required.
 It will create the rest.

-Or include the variables in a parameter file like `terraform apply -var-file=params/default.tfvars`
+* Or include the variables in a parameter file like `terraform apply -var-file=params/default.tfvars`

+* The only step to do is to pull the *.ovpn config for programs like (tunnelblick) from the pre-configured openvpn isntance using SCP.
+* EG. `scp -i "YOUR-CERT.pem" ubuntu@YOUR-EC2-INSTANCE:default_client.ovpn .

+* Of course you can login via ssh and create new client setups if you require.
+OpenVPN is configurable once logged in with `sudo lmovpn`

 ## Future features